 Consistently and safely perform duties as Certified Marine Engineering professional with a high focus on quality; with the ultimate goal of sustaining and healthy family life.

-I am a member of the Canadian Institute of Marine Engineering and serve on the Executive Committee of the Vancouver Island Branch.
-Beside attending technical meetings to upgrade my knowledge, I donated my time and expertise to help out as with the Branch's professional conferences on various topics such as: "Developing BC Offshore Oil & Gas 2002", "Maritech 2004", "Green Marine 2005", "Marine Engineering - The New Wave 2014".
+I am a member of the Canadian Institute of Marine Engineering and have served on the Executive Committee of the Vancouver Island Branch.
+Beside attending technical meetings to upgrade my knowledge, I donated my time and expertise to help out as with the Branch's professional conferences on various topics such as: "Developing BC Offshore Oil & Gas 2002", "Maritech 2004", "Green Marine 2005", "Marine Engineering - The New Wave 2014" and "Mari Tech 2018".

 For my efforts, I have been recognized, most importantly by "pats on the back", but also by receiving the 2002 Denis Cressey Award.
 The monetary award is offered to Canadian Marine Engineers by the Canadian Institute of Marine Engineering to recognize academic excellence and involvement in the marine engineering community.